azshue/azshue.github.io/_pages/about.md

 ---

 ## About me
    I am a fifth-year Ph.D. candidate in the Department of Computer Science at the University of Maryland, College Park (UMD).
 As a research assistant at UMD, I work with my Ph.D. advisor Dr. [Tom Goldstein](https://www.cs.umd.edu/~tomg/) on research topics relevent to AI/ML safety.
 My research interest is to develop trustworthy machine learning (AI/ML) models.
 I have worked on research projects related to model robustness, explainability, and generalization to distribution shifts.

-I am interested in studying these problems in various domains, including computer vision (3D vision), large language models (LLMs) and multimodal (vision-language) learning.
+   I have experience in studying these problems in multiple domains, including computer vision (3D vision), large language models (LLMs) and multimodal (vision-language) learning.
 During my Ph.D., I have interned at Nvidia, Salesforce, and Google as research intern.

    Prior to UMD, I obtained my bachelor's degree in information security at the University of Science and Technology of China (USTC) in June 2019.